japinli/leetcode/README.md

 [Mean of Array After Removing Some Elements]: ./1619-Mean.of.Array.After.Removing.Some.Elements/
 [Sort Array by Increasing Frequency]: ./1636-Sort.Array.by.Increasing.Frequency/
 [Calculate Money in Leetcode Bank]: ./1716-Calculate.Money.in.Leetcode.Bank/
+[Find Nearest Point That Has the Same X or Y Coordinate]: ./1779-Find.Nearest.Point.That.Has.the.Same.X.or.Y.Coordinate/